earthlab/bridges_to_prosperity_ML/README.md

 ### Dry Season
 FIRST TRY: the dates of --start_date 2019-09-01 --end_date 2019-11-05 for all training data (Rwanda and Uganda)
 ### Preliminary Data analysis

-Motivations It is important to minimize the ammount of clouds in the data set.
+[https://cloudless.eox.at/] out of the box solution Motivations It is important to minimize the ammount of clouds in the data set.
-From visual inspection of [https://www.worlddata.info/africa/ivory-coast/climate.php] we get an inspection of .
+From visual inspection of [https://www.worlddata.info/africa/ivory-coast/climate.php] we get an inspection of . for deep dive [https://www.visualcrossing.com/weather/weather-data-services#] (nic has an account)
 - Rwanda : all of Jun and July into the early part of Aug
-- Uganda : Dry season appears to be early Jun, all of July and the early part of Aug (Aug looks better than Rwanda)
+- Uganda : Dry season appears to be mid Jun, all of July and the early part of Aug (Aug looks better than Rwanda)
 - Ivory Coast : All of Dec - Jan
 - Ethiopia: all of Dec - Feb
 - Zambia: all of May-Sep